cs1302uga/cs1302-tutorials/junit/junit.md

      is used to test that an equality should hold.
 The `Assertions` class contains many conventient static methods that you might use when testing your code.
-     We used a `static import` so that we could write `assertEquals` instead of `Assertsions.assertEquals`.
+     We used a `static import` so that we could write `assertEquals` instead of `Assertions.assertEquals`.
 For more information on static imports, please see [this page](https://docs.oracle.com/javase/8/docs/technotes/guides/language/static-import.html).

    * The convention used by the official JUnit documentation is to make